esakik/humming-records/README.md

 ## Overview

 Humming Records is a mock e-commerce (EC) site dealing with CDs.
 It provides functions such as new member registration, login, product purchase, and order history browsing.
 This is the very first application I built for learning Java and Spring Boot.
-Initially created using Maven, I later migrated the project to Gradle for its improved build performance and flexibility.
+Initially created using Maven, I later migrated the project to Gradle.

 ![Screenshot](https://user-images.githubusercontent.com/44774033/64426848-a58e4580-d0ea-11e9-937e-c9e92e506ef3.png)